Tag: The pope

 “The church thanks you for this, it is a beautiful witness.
 This is being close.
 Be close!
 Close to people’s problems, real problems,” he said during an audience Sept.
 17 with young consecrated women and men from around the world, including Iraq and Syria.

 So feminist.
 So a bit feminist.
-He didn’t tell them to stay home and knit, he praised them for … Read the rest
+He didn’t tell them to stay home and knit, he praised them for being on the front lines to pretend the church is all tenderness and motherly love despite the fact that the church bars them from all the jobs that actually matter.

 Yesterday on Fresh Air a conversation with Paul Vallely, who has written a book about the pope.
 Vallely puts a lot of emphasis on the pope as “the pope of the poor”: